 Abstract.
 Located at the transition between monsoon and westerly dominated climate systems, major rivers draining the western North Qilian Shan incise deep, narrow canyons into latest Quaternary foreland basin sediments of the Hexi Corridor.

-- 10 Field surveys and previously published geochronology show that the Beida River incised 125 m at the mountain front over the Late Pleistocene and Holocene at an average rate of 6 m/kyr.
+Field surveys show that the Beida River incised 125 m at the mountain front over the Late Pleistocene and Holocene at an average rate of 6 m/kyr.
 We hypothesize that a steep knickzone, with 3% slope, initiated at the mountain front and has since retreated to its present position, 10 km upstream.
-Terrace Additional terrace-dating results suggests that this knickzone formed around the mid-Holocene, over a duration of less than 1.5 kyr, during which incision accelerated from 6 m/kyr to at least 25 m/kyr.
-These incision rates are much largerfaster than the uplift rate across the - 15 North Qilian fault, which suggests a climate-related increase in discharge drove rapid incision over the Holocene and formation of the knickzone.
-Using the relationship between incision rates and the amount of base level drop, we show the maximum duration of knickzone formation to be ~700 yr and the minimum incision rate to be 50 m/kyr.
-ThisWe interpret that this period of increased river incision-is the result of increasing excess discharge, which likely corresponds to a pluvial lake-filling event at the terminus of the Beida River and correlates with a wet period driven by strengthening of the Southeast Asian Monsoon.
+Terrace dating results suggest this knickzone formed around the mid-Holocene, over a duration of less than 1.5 kyr, during which incision accelerated to at least 25 m/kyr.
+These incision rates are much larger than the uplift rate across the North Qilian fault, which suggests a climate-related increase in discharge drove rapid incision over the Holocene and formation of the knickzone.
+Using the relationship between incision rates and the amount of base level drop, we show the maximum duration of knickzone formation to be 700 yr and the minimum incision rate to be 50 m/kyr.
+This period of increased river incision is the result of increasing excess discharge, which likely corresponds to a pluvial lake-filling event at the terminus of the Beida River and correlates with a wet period driven by strengthening of the Southeast Asian Monsoon.